 What is a GIA Triple Excellent Diamond (or XXX Diamond)?

 If a GIA diamond receives an excellent grade for polish, symmetry, and cut it is considered a triple excellent diamond.
 These diamonds represent the highest cut grade that the GIA awards their diamonds.

 On a grading report, there will be no mention of ‘triple ex’, rather it will simply show the three characteristics with the grades listed alongside them.

 Benefits of a Triple Excellent Diamond

-In the world of diamonds, cut is king, so an excellent cut, polish and symmetry grade certainly sets you on the right track for a good-looking diamond.
+In the world of diamonds, cut is king, so an excellent cut, polish, and symmetry grade certainly sets you on the right track for a good-looking diamond.

 A well-polished diamond will have smooth, external surfaces like tiny mirrors.
 They create crisp light return, allowing light to be freely transmitted without distortion.
 There are a multitude of flaws that can occur as the result of the polishing process and these become particularly problematic if the polishing flaw has penetrated the surface of the diamond.

 I am often asked if poor symmetry is the result of cutting mistakes, but this is rarely the case.
-Cut is the most important feature of a diamond, however a demand for ‘magic’ carat weights (1.00ct etc) forces cutters to sacrifice cut quality in favour of carat weight yield.
-In fact, cutters will often prioritise any given value factor over cut quality.
+Cut is the most important feature of a diamond, however a demand for ‘magic’ carat weights (1.00ct etc) forces cutters to sacrifice cut quality in favor of carat weight yield.
+In fact, cutters will often prioritize any given value factor over cut quality.
 For example, a cutter may add an additional facet to increase clarity grading as they know this will have a bigger impact on the value than the symmetry grade.

 Beautifully cut diamonds are extremely rare, so a triple excellent grading can certainly be viewed as a big positive for buyers, However, it is not the whole story.